Finitary codings for the random-cluster model and other infinite-range monotone models: Introduction and main results

 Theorem~\ref{thm:fk-fv} is concerned with finitary codings in which the \iid\ process is finite-valued.
 This is a rather natural restriction, as it makes the coding somewhat more useful for simulations.
 For the Ising model on $\Z^d$, van den Berg and Steif~\cite{van1999existence} constructed such codings, and the second author~\cite{spinka2018finitaryising} showed that such codings exist with stretched-exponential tails for their coding radius.
 Pushing the methods used to prove Theorem~\ref{thm:fk-coding}, we obtain so-called space-time finitary codings, which, by combining with a general tool from~\cite{spinka2018finitaryising}, allow us to deduce that such codings also exist for the random-cluster model.

 Theorem~\ref{cor:Converse} is concerned with showing that the random-cluster measures are not \ffiid\ in certain situations.
 While this is not the main focus of this paper, the result was given in order to provide a more complete picture.
-The theorem is an extension of similar results for other models (see \cite[Theorem~2.1]{van1999existence} and \cite[Theorem~1.3]{spinka2018finitarymrf}).
+The theorem is an extension of similar results for other models (see \cite[Theorem~2.1]{van1999existence} and \cite[Theorem~1.3]{spinka2018finitarymrf}), which are based on exponential-rate estimates which appear in~\cite{marton1994positive,bosco2010exponential}.
 Though previous results were for nearest-neighbor models on $\Z^d$, the key ideas apply in greater generality.
 We do point out however that certain technicalities may arise on other graphs, as is reflected in our need for the c-amenability property in the second item of Theorem~\ref{cor:Converse}.
 While we were able to verify that certain amenable graphs have this stronger property (e.g., the lamplighter group over $\Z^d$ for any $d \ge 1$), we do not know whether it holds for all infinite, one-ended, amenable, edge-transitive graphs; we note that two-ended graphs such as $\Z$ are not c-amenable.

 Let us now turn to the Potts model.
 Theorem~\ref{cor:potts-coding} was partially known in the case of $\Z^d$ (all results mentioned here are for $\Gamma$ the group of translations).
 In the Ising case $q=2$, van den Berg and Steif~\cite{van1999existence} showed the first two items (and a weakening of the third item) and the second author~\cite{spinka2018finitaryising} showed the third item.
 In the general case $q \ge 2$, H{\"a}ggstr{\"o}m and Steif~\cite{haggstrom2000propp} showed that $\mu_{\beta,q}$ is \fvffiid\ (and it also follows from the proof that it is \ffiid\ with exponential tails) for $\beta$ small enough, and the second author~\cite[Corollary~1.5]{spinka2018finitarymrf} showed that $\mu_{\beta,q}$ is \ffiid\ with power-law tails for all $\beta<\beta_c(q)$ and that is \ffiid\ when $d=2$, $q \in \{2,3,4\}$ and $\beta=\beta_c(q)$.